bernhardHartleb/MicroZedKernel/01-xillinx-kernel-sources.md

 cd $LINUX_TAG
 ```

-2) Initilize a git repository to be able to track changes
+2) (Optional) Initialize a git repository to be able to track changes

 ```sh
 git init